Nethereum/Nethereum.Docs/docs/nethereum.autogen.contractapi.csharp.md

-# Nethereum.Abi.Autogen Nuget Package  (Pre-Release)
+# Nethereum.Autogen.ContractApi.CSharp Nuget Package  (Pre-Release)
 ## A quick path to Dot Net and Ethereum integration
 Nethereum offers a code generator which allows you to generates dot net classes from the ABI and Bin output of the compilation of Solidity contracts.
 This generator has a range of front end options (CLI, windows, web, mobile etc).
-The Nethereum.Abi.Autogen package incorporates the generator and provides the quickest path to Dot Net and Ethereum integration.
+The Nethereum.Autogen.ContractApi.CSharp package incorporates the generator and provides the quickest path to Dot Net and Ethereum integration.
 Once the package is added to a project, C# files will be generated during pre-build of the target project based on any solidity files (abi, bin) present in the project (or optionally based on a config file).
 These code files provide a basis for deploying and interacting with smart contracts.

 The Nuget package attaches a build targets file to the project, which injects a pre build task during which the code generation occurs.